Seneca Creek Greenway Trail Marathon & 50k

 Because we want to make sure everyone is accounted for, it’s is important that you let someone know you can’t continue AND drop your chip with an aid station volunteer.
 We don’t want to be scouring the woods for someone who made their own way home and didn’t let anyone know

 Drop Bags: We will allow 1 bag drop if anyone needs a change of shoes or particular foods/drink.
-You can put your items in a white kitchen trash bag, put your name on it with a magic marker (easily read makes for easily retrieved) and we will take it to the Rt 28 aid station.
-This is our largest aid station and also will allow bags to be available 2 times during the race.
-All such bags will be in a clearly visible drop area.
+Put your items in an easily recognizable bag of your choosing CLEARLY marked with your name (easily identifiable makes for easily retrieved).
+Bags will be at the 15m point (Berryville Aid Station) in a clearly visible drop area.
 You will be responsible to find your own bag….and remember the bag drop is At YOUR OWN RISK.

 Water bottles: Every runner is expected to carry their own water bottle (and personal choice of drink powder).
-We will enforce our rule of NO water bottle—NO racing!
-Aid Stations will have water and Gatorade probably every five to seven miles and will only fill water bottles you bring.
+Aid Stations will have water and lemon Gatorade probably every five to seven miles.
+Be prepared to fill your own bottles with your choice of water or Gatorade.

 Carpooling: The race will start and finish in the park and we do have limited car space.
 If you are local, please consider carpooling.

-RELAY TEAMS Carpooling: Relay teams are expected to provide their own transportation to the exchange point for the runners.
-There is a parking area close by Riley’s Lock where the handoff will occur.
-Relay team members should plan to share a car on race day with the 2nd leg runner driving to the exchange point close to the time they anticipate their team mate to be finished with the 1st leg.
-Once parked, this will allow the 2nd leg runner a vehicle to stay warm in while they wait.
-The exchange point will be clearly marked and once the handoff of chip & bibs are made, the 1st leg participant can head back to meet their teammate at the finish using the same car.
-We will make sure there are limited spectators at the hand-off point to allow as many parking spots as possible for the teams.
+RELAY TEAMS Carpooling: Relay teams will provide their own transportation to the exchange point along Seneca Rd by the Greenway Trail entrance where the handoff will occur.
+Please check course map on the website in advance.
+The 2nd leg relay runner should drive to the exchange point close to the time they anticipate their team mate arriving.
+The exchange point will be clearly marked and once the handoff of chip & bibs are made, the 1st leg participant will drive back to the finish using the same car.
+Please park your car far enough on the shoulder to allow regular flow of traffic on this side street!